Quantum Key Distribution with High Order Fibonacci-like Orbital Angular Momentum States: Quantum key distribution using OAM states encoded by third-order Fibonacci sequence

-First, if Bob obtains the photon with OAM value equal to $F_{n_3}$ where $(n_3$ mod $4)\in\{2, 3\}$ (Bob's bit is a "central" bit).
-Then if Bob can dope out at least one of Alice's values after she sends her first bit, he would send "$1$"; otherwise he would send "$0$" to illustrate his inability to dope out any of Alice's values.
-This is called the recognition flag for it allows Bob to tell Alice if he is able to dope out at least one OAM value of hers from only the first bit she sends.
-To be more clear in this situation, if Alice sends Bob $B_{a_1} \not= B_b = B_{n_3}$, then Bob sends "$1$".
-Or he sends "$0$" on condition that he receives Alice's result as $B_{a_1} = B_b = B_{n_3}$.
+Now, if Bob's bit is a "central" bit.
+Then Bob would send his bit (a recognition flag) to tell Alice whether or not he can dope out at least one of her values after she sends her first bit: "$1$" as a "Yes!" and "$0$" can illustrate his inability to dope out any of value.
+To describe this situation in math: Bob has a "central" bit $\rightarrow$ $ \left\{